DiyGolfGuy/Simulator-Screen-Guard/README.md

 ### Quick Start
 1. **Block Zones** — Go to the Block Zones tab and click Capture for each area you want to block (like close buttons).
 Click two opposite corners to define the rectangle.
-2. **Watchdog** — Go to the Watchdog tab, click Browse to select the `.exe` you want to keep running, set the relaunch delay, and check Enable Watchdog.
+2. **Watchdog** — Go to the Watchdog tab, click Browse to select the program you want to keep running, set the relaunch delay, and check Enable Watchdog.
 3. **Click Recorder** — Go to the Click Recorder tab and click Start Recording.
 Click through the steps needed to restore the program to the correct screen.
 Right-click or press Escape when done.
 4. **Start Protection** — Click the Start Protection button.
 ScreenGuard minimizes to the system tray.